-FUNCTIONAL BEHAVIOR ASSESSMENT...
+FUNCTIONAL BEHAVIOR ASSESSMENT ARE...

-- Is an evidence-based practice for children and youth with autism spectrum disorder from 0-22 years old that can be implemented in multiple settings. - Assists the IEP team in understanding the function or purpose of a specific interfering behavior. - Used to increase a target goal/behavior/skill and/or to decrease an interfering/inappropriate/challenging behavior.
+- Is an evidence-based practice for children and youth on the spectrum from 0-22 years old that can be implemented in multiple settings. - · Assists the IEP team in understanding the function or purpose of a specific interfering behavior. - Used to increase a target goal/behavior/skill and/or to decrease an interfering/inappropriate/ behavior.

-- An FBA is needed when the intensity, duration, or type of interfering behavior creates safety concerns or impacts a child's development and learning. - Team members use an FBA to describe the interfering behavior, identify antecedents or consequence events, and develop and test a hypothesis. - FBA can help a team determine appropriate evidence-based practices to use to address the interfering behavior.
+- An FBA is needed when the intensity, duration, or type of interfering behavior creates safety concerns or impacts a child's development and learning. - Team members use an FBA to describe the interfering behavior, identify antecedents or consequence events, and develop and test a hypothesis. - FBA can help a team determine appropriate evidencebased practices to use to address the interfering behavior.